gaps-closure/capo/conflict_analyzer/constraints/constraint_model_explanation.md

 connected through a cross-domain guard (also known as SDH or TA-1 hardware within the GAPS program).

-The user can apply _node annotations_ to local or global variables; through the associated CLE-JSON, the user can constrain which level the data can reside, and with which (enclaves at) other levels, the data can be shared.
+The user (of the CLOSURE toolcahin, in other words, the cross-domain application developer) can apply _node annotations_ to local or global variables; through the associated CLE-JSON, the user can constrain which level the data can reside, and with which (enclaves at) other levels, the data can be shared.
 The user will typically annotate only a subset of variables, and the entailed constraints will be propagated by the solver.
 (In future versions of CLE, the user can specify enclave preferences as well, such as assign to an enclave which has a GPU, but this is currently not supported.)

 The user can apply _function annotations_ to selected functions; the user will do so after auditing the function and explicity allow the function to be called